jayroh/better_image_tag/README.md

 ## Testing

-If you use RSpec and utilize view specs, we have provided a helper you may add to `rails_helper.rb` that will allow your view specs to use, or disable, the `better_image_tag` functionality.
-In `rails_helper.rb`, add the following:
+If you use RSpec we have provided some helpers that you may add to `rails_helper.rb` that will allow your specs to:

+1. For all specs -- turn the inlining or size fetching features off.
+2. For view specs -- use, or disable, the `better_image_tag` functionality.

+In `rails_helper.rb`,
+add the following:

 ```ruby